 Irregular Income?
 How to Still Save for Retirement

-In fact, millions of Americans identify as self-employed, part-time workers, or homemakers, bucking traditional career paths either by circumstance or choice.
+Millions of Americans identify as self-employed, part-time workers, or homemakers, are bucking traditional career paths either by circumstance or choice.
 And while saving for retirement may be more of a challenge without a steady paycheck, that doesn't mean you should lose sight of your financial future.

 You want to ditch the 9-to-5